ThredUp: Business model

 The ThredUp marketplace provides services both to consumers and business.
 In B2C they provide two separate services: One to customers who want to sell their used clothes.
 The company sends those customers a free “Clean Out Kit” which is a bag in which they can send all the used clothes they want with free shipping.
 ThredUp sorts, evaluates and presents the clothes for selling.
 The customer receives compensation via a cash payment or online credit and is also given the option to donate to charity.
-The second service is to customers who can use their page to find and purchase clothes shorted by brand, type or style.
+The second service is to customers who can use their page to find and purchase clothes sorted by brand, type or style.

 ThredUp also offers a B2B service to brand retailers.
 Through resale as a service (RaaS) partnerships they give the fashion brands Clean Out Kits that they can use to provide a return service to their own customers in exchange for in-store credit.